yesunhuang/Cluster-expansion-approach-for-quantum-calculation/ImplementDetails/Chapter 1, Normalize Operator.md

 #### Solution:

-> Regardless of the data structure to be described in the next chapter, we simply assuming that we are able to keep all the normalized operator' s coefficients in an array which can be access in constant time.(This is possible if we are going to use the hash table)
+> Regardless of the data structure to be described in the next chapter, we simply assume that we are able to keep all the normalized operator' s coefficients in an array which can be access in constant time.(This is possible if we are going to use the hash table)

 > **Basic algorithm**:
 >